syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 ## Enable Tooltip

 Tooltips are used to show information about the segment, when mouse over on it.
-Enable tooltip by setting chart [EnableTooltip]() property as true.
+Enable tooltip by setting the chart [EnableTooltip]() property as true.

 {% tabs %}